News & Events

 - A small table will be provided to display business cards.
 Cards will also be provided for guests to fill out when they have an interest in purchasing a piece.
-This information will be used by the staff to notify the artist.
+Staff will notify the particular artist.

-- If a piece has been sold while the exhibit is open, the exhibitor will notify the Montpelier Mansion staff so that a SOLD sign can be posted.
+- If a piece is sold while on exhibit, the artist is to notify Montpelier staff so that a SOLD sign can be posted.

-- All Exhibit pieces will remain in the Mansion through the end of the show period.
-The exhibitor will pick up all pieces, including those sold.
+- All pieces will remain on exhibit through the end of the show.
+The artist/exhibitor will pick up all pieces, including those sold.
 It is the exhibitor’s responsibility to deliver sold pieces.

-- While Montpelier Mansion will not be asking for any portion of the sale amount of any items sold, a donation to the Mansion would be appreciated for providing a venue that enabled your work to be viewed and sold.
+- While Montpelier will not be asking for any portion of the sale amount of any items sold, a donation would be appreciated for providing a venue that enabled your work to be viewed and sold.

 Other Guidelines and General Information